bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

-Telegram CHecker - A Python tool for checking Telegram accounts via phone numbers.
+Telegram Checker - A Python tool for checking Telegram accounts via phone numbers.
 Automatically verifies account existence, downloads profile pictures, and provides detailed user information in a clean JSON format.
 Built with Telethon API for reliable Telegram interaction: https://github.com/unnohwn/telegram-checker

 Website to GIF - GitHub Action to turn your website into a GIF: https://github.com/PabloLec/website-to-gif